-- Three letters of recommendation (at least 2 from clinical supervisors including your current or most recent primary supervisor)
+- Three letters of recommendation (from at least two clinical supervisors including your current or most recent primary supervisor)

 *If applying through the APPA-CAS system presents financial hardship, please contact Nancy Glenn, Ph.D. (firstname.lastname@example.org) for an alternative application procedure.

-Applications will be reviewed by the selection committee and selected applicants will be contacted for an on-site or Zoom interview (applicant preference) scheduled for the later part of January.
+Applications will be reviewed by the selection committee, and selected applicants will be contacted for an on-site or Zoom interview (applicant preference) scheduled for late January 2020.

-CAPS will offer two fellowship positions on Monday, February 25th, 2019, 7:00am PST.
+CAPS will offer two fellowship positions on Monday, February 24th, 2020, 7:00 am PST.
 Our Postdoctoral Fellowship Program follows the guidelines set forth by the Association of Psychology Postdoctoral and Internship Center (APPIC).
-The APPIC postdoctoral selection guidelines in effect for the 2019-2020 year can be found at the APPIC website.
+The APPIC postdoctoral selection guidelines in effect for the 2020–2021 year can be found on the APPIC website.

-The University of San Francisco conducts background checks on all new Post Doctoral Fellows.
+The University of San Francisco conducts background checks on all new postdoctoral fellows.
 All candidates for full-time and part-time assignments with the University must authorize a lawful background check as part of the application packet.
-An offer of employment is contingent upon verifying the accuracy of the information provided by the candidate and the background check results will determine suitability for employment at the University.
+An offer of employment is contingent on verifying the accuracy of the information provided by the candidate, and the background check results will determine suitability for employment at the University.

 Equal Opportunity and Non-Discrimination Policy